sonnysideupp/Recession-Forecast/README.md

 # Recession_Forecast

 ### Dataset:
-Macroeconomic dataset from FRED St. Louis desiged by McCracken and Ng (2024).
+[Macroeconomic dataset from FRED St. Louis desiged by McCracken and Ng (2024)] (/https://research.stlouisfed.org/econ/mccracken/fred-databases/).
 Involves 129 macroeconomic monthly time series data from 1959 to 2024.
 8 Categories: Output and income, labor maket, housing, consumption, orders and inventories, money and credit, interest and exchange rate, prices in the stock market.